SmartApplicationUnipi/Smart_ELF/SmartApp.ENLP/README.md

 ```
 answer = {
-  "time_stamp": int,
+  "timestamp": int,
   "text" : colored_answer,
   "valence" : float,
   "arousal" : float,
-  "tag": "ENLP_EMOTIVE_ANSWER"
+  "tag": "ENLP_EMOTIVE_ANSWER",
+  "language" : string
 }
 ```
-where `valence` and `arousal` coordinates identify the emotion with which the answer has to be given to the user and `text` provides the text of the answer augmented with emotional content.
+where `valence` and `arousal` coordinates identify the emotion with which the answer has to be given to the user and `text` provides the text of the answer augmented with emotional content. `language` is used during answer augmentation and forwarded.

 ## Tags of other modules
 1. We use `"TEXT_F_AUDIO"` as the tag to identify the user sentence transcript tuple and the field `"text"` to retrieve the actual transcript.
 The field `"language"` identifies the text language.